KwanYoon/KwanYoon/README.md

 ### Hi there 👋

+🎓 My name is Kwan.
+I am a second year **Computer Science student at the University of Waterloo**.

+🔭 I’m currently working on MiniGames, a React.JS application that hosts classic boardgames such as Reversi, Chess, and Battleship.

+📫 Email me at k9yoon@uwaterloo.ca for any inquiries!

 <!--
 **KwanYoon/KwanYoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.